STYLE: Small Ship Luxury Expedition Cruise

 Spend exceptional moments sailing aboard Le Commandant Charcot, the world’s first luxury polar exploration vessel and the first PC2-class polar cruise ship capable of sailing into the very heart of the ice, on seas and oceans which the frozen conditions render inaccessible to ordinary ships.
 Le Commandant Charcot is fitted with oceanographic and scientific equipment selected by a committee of experts.
 Take advantage of the on-board lectures and opportunities for discussion with these specialists to learn more about the poles.
 Participate in furthering scientific research and let us discover together what these fascinating destinations have yet to reveal to us.

-Arrive early in Reykjavik and disembark around 7am.
+Arrive early in Reykjavik and disembark around 8am.
 Iceland’s capital stretches along the edge of a vast bay in the west of the country.
 Perlan, the “Pearl of Reykjavík”, a museum located on ’Oskjuhlið hill, offers a panoramic view of the lush, green landscapes.
 A little further, one can easily spot the signpost showing the way to the evangelical Hallgrímskirkja church, and to the historical centre where one can stroll along the Skólavördustígur and the Laugavegur, two lively streets with charming small shops.
 For some relaxation just outside of the city, visitors have the opportunity to visit the Reykjanes peninsula and its famous thermal lagoons of the Blue Lagoon.

-Undertake this voyage on board the Le Commondant, a new, state-of-the-art vessel purpose build for expedition cruising.
+• Undertake this voyage on board the Le Commondant, a new, state-of-the-art vessel purpose build for expedition cruising.
 The vessel combines grace and elegance to provide the first Hybrid Luxury Polar Exploration Vessel

-Be one of the few people in the world to sail to the Geographic North Pole, a feat only achieved by 30 000 people in the world, an extraordinary small figure considering the effects of globalisation.
+• Be one of the few people in the world to sail to the Geographic North Pole, a feat only achieved by 30 000 people in the world, an extraordinary small figure considering the effects of globalisation.

-The experience of being on the first luxury ice breaker provides a unique experience where indescribable landscapes merge with sleek elegance and luxury to provide a truly surreal experience.
+• The experience of being on the first luxury ice breaker provides a unique experience where indescribable landscapes merge with sleek elegance and luxury to provide a truly surreal experience.

-Encounter unique wildlife including seals, whales, sea birds and the illusive polar bear.
+• Encounter unique wildlife including seals, whales, sea birds and the illusive polar bear.

-A sleek and elegant vessel with an intricate dose of luxury and revolutionary technology.
-Sailing under the French Flag, Le Commandant Charcot is the newest vessel in the Ponant fleet.
+Sailing under the French Flag, Le Commandant Charcot is the worlds only Luxury Icebreaker.
 A design with sustainable development at its core, Le Commandant is the first Hybrid luxury Polar Exploration Vessel to be powered by liquefied natural gas (LNG).
 Optimized with energy saving solutions, reduced energy consumption and advanced waste water treatment, this vessel truly combines luxury with a unique focus on the sustainability of the spellbinding and wonderful destinations it explores.
-With just 135 cabins. including 68 suites with private terraces this ship remains true to the philosophy of providing every guest with the relaxed ambience of travelling on a private yacht.
-Even at the extreme temperatures of the poles, this vessel promises the upmost care for intimate comfort, discrete service, incredible gastronomy and extensive luxury amenities including spas and a wellness center.

-Length: 150m (492ft)
+Ice Class: Length: 150m (492ft)

 Breadth: 28m (91ft)Max